-The College of Arts and Humanities comprises three schools, five departments, and an interdisciplinary Ph.D. program and provides more than 120 degree programs and areas of study for UCF students.
+The College of Arts and Humanities comprises three schools, six departments, and an interdisciplinary Ph.D. program and provides more than 120 degree programs and areas of study for UCF students.
 Additionally, we are home to seven interdisciplinary areas of study and eight centers, institutes, and offices.

 CHDR initiates and supports both advanced research and teaching in the humanities and arts, and interdisciplinary scholarship within the humanities and with other disciplines.
 The institute provides space, resources, expertise, programming, and digital research support both for individuals and scholars who seek to collaboratively address issues of central concern to our time and place, to connect history to the present, and to explore new ways of understanding, and educating others about, the diversity of cultures and ideas in our society and around the globe.

 CREATE conducts multidisciplinary projects, and research-driven initiatives.
 CREATE’s affiliated faculty, students, and staff explore myriad educational, research, and creative topics while promoting community awareness.
 It is located in downtown Orlando.